Usman Shinwari: International career

 On basis of his domestic performance, PCB selection committee selected Usman for the 2013–14 T20I series against Sri Lanka, started on 11 December 2013 in the UAE.

 He was given only one over in his debut game versus Sri Lanka at the DSC after it went for 9 runs.
 He was given his full quota of 4 overs in the next T20 and went for 52 runs.
 He also scored 2* off 3 balls.

 In March 2017, he was named in Pakistan's Twenty20 International (T20I) squad for their matches against the West Indies.
 In October 2017, he was added to Pakistan's One Day International (ODI) squad for their series against Sri Lanka.
 He made his ODI debut for Pakistan against Sri Lanka on 20 October 2017.
 In the second match of his career, he took his maiden five-wicket haul, completing it in only 21 deliveries.
 Pakistan won the match comprehensively, beating Sri Lanka 5–0.
 He was awarded with man of the match award.

 In December 2019, he was named in Pakistan's Test squad for the two-match series against Sri Lanka.
 He made his Test debut for Pakistan against Sri Lanka on 11 December 2019.

 In June 2020, he was named in a 29-man squad for Pakistan's tour to England during the COVID-19 pandemic.
 In July, he was shortlisted in Pakistan's 20-man squad for the Test matches against England.

+On 9 September 2025, Shinwari announced his retirement from international cricket.